 The fact of the matter that is discussed in the video is that there’s no specific element in grapes and raisins that are known to be harmful to dogs.
 All of the evidence offered is anecdotal, with little to no scientific grounding to back the information.

-As the pet food industry now begins to battle the issues coming to light form grain-free dog food, it’s unlikely we’ll see research and debate on grapes and raisins anytime soon unfortunately.
+As the pet food industry now begins to battle the issues coming to light from grain-free dog food, it’s unlikely we’ll see research and debate on grapes and raisins anytime soon unfortunately.

 Aldrich continues to discuss studies in which dogs, being used as human health models, were fed large quantities of grape products for studies on vascularization and platelet formations.
 The dogs experienced no recorded side effects during the studies, and in fact showed beneficial results.

 Now, we here at DogTime do not advise you going out and feeding your dog everything under the sun without further consultation with a trusted veterinarian.
-But in the event that your canine friend gets into the fruit drawer and has themselves a handful of grapes or raisins, perhaps there isn’t as much of a cause to worry as we may think?
+But in the event that your canine friend gets into the fruit drawer and has themselves a handful of grapes or raisins, perhaps there isn’t as much of a cause to worry as we may think.
+It’s still best to consult your vet, just in case.

 You May Also Enjoy: